 We were trudging downhill in a dark forest for what felt like a really long time.
 This was the only part of the hike that I found a bit monotonous as there wasn’t really anything to see and we were getting pretty tired by this point.

 The forest finally started to break up and things got more interesting as we could see the surrounding mountains again.
-There were a lot more Aspen trees the lower down we got, and I imagine it would be a spellbinding sight in fall.
+There were a lot more Aspen trees the lower down we got, and I imagine it would be a spellbinding sight in the fall.

 This is also when we first started coming across large patches of raspberry bushes in clearings along the trail.
 We also found small vines of wild strawberries close to the ground alongside the trail.